Get helpful answers

 CMHA Central Alberta offers drop-in peer support groups to support wellness and recovery of individuals with mental health concerns and caregivers, They don’t require registration, and are free of charge.
 To learn more, visit: Support Groups.
 See below for other CMHA programs and services.

-The majority of courses are held at CMHA Central Alberta’s Learning Annex in downtown Red Deer, but we will also have classes in other community venues.
+The majority of courses are held at CMHA Central Alberta’s Learning Centre in downtown Red Deer, but we will also have classes in other community venues.
 Locations for each course can be found in the course summary.
+The Learning Centre is located in the Mid-City Plaza, #303 – 4805 48th Street.

 Anyone aged 16+ affected by mental health or substance use issues who wants to explore their recovery journey and their own wellness.
 Anyone who is supporting a family or friend with a mental illness or substance use issue, as well as people working in the mental health field are welcome to attend.
 No referral is needed.